 Lessons From Jacques Pépin

 /I’ll never forget the time I met Jacques Pépin.
-It was 1989 and I was a student at Manhattan’s French Culinary Institute where he was Dean of Special Programs.
-The full-time, six-month program I was enrolled in focused on the basics of French cuisine; cooking techniques which can be applied just about any cuisine.
+It was 1989, and I was a student at Manhattan’s French Culinary Institute, where he was the Dean of Special Programs.
+The full-time, six-month program focused on the basics of French cuisine, including cooking techniques that can be applied to all cuisines.

 Flambéing, sautéing, poaching, broiling, grilling, braising, baking—you name it, we learned it!
 We even used gelatin sheets to make fish consommé as clear as a glass of filtered water.

-During my time at the French Culinary Institute, Pépin was rarely in the classroom, but I remember one day he came into the kitchen and began walking around each cooking station to see what the students were up to.
-When he arrived at my group of three, we were in the middle of preparing tomatoes to add to the coq au vin.
+During my time at the French Culinary Institute, Pépin was rarely in the classroom, but I remember one day, he entered the kitchen and began walking around each cooking station, observing what the students were up to.
+When he arrived at my group of three, we were in the middle of preparing tomatoes to add to a coq au vin.
 Pépin was appalled at what we were doing, cutting a straight slice off the entire end of the tomato.

 “Let me show you the correct way,” he said, as he began removing the core by cutting a tiny circle around the stem with a small paring knife.
 The most important thing, he told us, was to waste as little of the vegetable as possible.